roux-ohdsi/ohdsilab/README.md

 Future Vignettes:

-- building concepts in ATLAS
+- building concepts in ATLAS - link to video for using ATLAS
+  - link to several ATLAS videos
+  -
 - building cohort definitions in ATLAS
+- feature extraction vignette
 - Pulling cohorts from ATLAS to R/Rstudio
 - Data wrangling with OMOP/Pharmetrics

+- Pharmetrics ohdsilab R package introduction
+- allofus intro
+- code from causal inference class